ericgrossman5455/personal-site/README.md

-# personal-site
+# Oh hey,
-Creating a site to showcase all the things I'm up to.
+I'm humbled that you're interested in my code.